 Online Dating Gone Wrong

 Online dating has become mainstream, with nearly one in three Americans using it to find a partner.
-A Utah woman, Christina Ott, thought Falling for a Scam
+A Utah woman, Christina Ott, thought <a href="she found love through a dating site, but it turned out to be a nightmare.

 Christina, recently divorced, began communicating with a man through emails, texts, and phone calls.
-She believed Financial Involvement
+She believed <a href="she fell in love and was convinced to help him start a business.
+He proposed opening a restaurant in downtown Salt Lake City.

 Legal Consequences